Our bottom line

 This card ticks a lot of the right boxes to make it a solid overall package.
-It has a long 20-month 0% period on new purchases coupled with a 18-month 0% period for balance transfers, plus the M&S points rewards programme and a welcome points-bonus offer.
+It has a long 22-month 0% period on new purchases coupled with an 22-month 0% period for balance transfers, plus the M&S points rewards program and a welcome points-bonus offer.
 There’s not much else you could ask for from a card.

 Credit Rating Requirement: Good/Excellent

-What I like about the M&S Shopping Plus Card
+What I like about the M&S Shopping Plus Credit Card

-It’s the combination of offers on the M&S Shopping Plus card that make it stand out from the crowd.
+It’s the combination of offers on the M&S Shopping Plus Credit Card that makes it stand out from the crowd.

-- 0% introductory period on balance transfers – Mirroring the introductory period on purchases, the card also offers a 18-month interest-free period for balance transfers made within the first 90 days of account opening.
+- 0% introductory period on balance transfers – Mirroring the introductory period on purchases, the card also offers an 22-month interest-free period for balance transfers made within the first 90 days of account opening.
 It is worth noting that balance transfers carry a 2.9% fee (minimum £5).

 - M&S points – A key selling point for the card is that cardholders can earn reward points, a rare occurrence these days.
 You will receive one point for every £1 spent in M&S and one point for every £5 spent elsewhere.
 If you are an M&S Premium Current Account holder, you will receive three points for every £1 spent on your card at M&S – something to bear in mind if you are looking to make the most of the reward offer.
 Points are accrued and converted to M&S Reward vouchers at the end of the collection period (every three months).
 Then all you have to do is decide what you want to buy with your vouchers.